 Home Assistant Integration

 Home Assistant is Sanctum’s haus automation hub.
-It runs as a Docker container on the Mac Mini with bridge networking, integrating HomeKit devices and providing remote access through a Cloudflare tunnel.
+It runs as a Docker container on the Mac Mini with host networking under OrbStack, integrating HomeKit devices and providing remote access through a Cloudflare tunnel.
 Sonos speakers are managed by a separate native bridge running directly on the Mac, because Docker bridge networking and Sonos callbacks have a relationship best described as “irreconcilable differences.”

 Architecture